 Treasury bills and bonds are held with Eastern Caribbean Governments with original terms to maturity ranging from more than three months to one year for treasury bills and one to twenty years for bonds.
-Interest rates on treasury bills is 4.5% per annum (2020: 2.5% to 4.5%) while interest rates on bonds is 3% per annum (2020: 2.5% to 4.5%).
+Interest rates on treasury bills range from 4% to 4.5% per annum (2021: 4.5%) while interest rates on bonds is 2.5% per annum (2021: 3%).